zaphosting/docs/docs/dedicated-linux-ubuntu.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/Xz3zzMdZ6C523ip/preview)

-We would recommend to enable the installation of the OpenSSH-Server if you'd like to connect to your server through as example PuTTY.
+We would recommend to enable the installation of the OpenSSH-Server if you'd like to connect to your server through for example, PuTTY.

 ***

 ![](https://screensaver01.zap-hosting.com/index.php/s/wcGiSwX935jXeex/preview)

-Ubuntu offers a few default snaps, if you'd like to use some of them, just tick the ones of your like.
+Ubuntu offers a few default snaps, if you'd like to use some of them, just tick the ones your like.

 :::info
-🎉 The server is now installing everything, after thats done ubuntu is installed.
+🎉 The server is now installing everything, after that's done, Ubuntu is installed.
 :::

 ![](https://screensaver01.zap-hosting.com/index.php/s/SzrxCtJTx2S8Nef/preview)

-Please Eject now the ISO-File in your iLO to prevent the server from loading the setup again.
+Please eject now the ISO File in your iLO to prevent the server from loading the setup again.

 ***